 To read The Mad Traveler, Kevin Revolinsky, interview Ian on tour in Kyoto in July 2011 follow this link.
 Kevin is an accomplished travel writer with 15 books listed on Amazon and he continues to ply the world for travel gems year round.
 Search for him on Amazon or visit his website: TheMadTraveler.com . . .
 Thank you!!!
 Kevin . . .

-A selection of Kyoto-related blog entries by Ian Ropke, written for the Deep Kyoto blog site, can be found here.
+A growing selection of Kyoto-related blog entries by Ian Ropke, written for the Deep Kyoto blog site, can be found here.

 Finally, we can be found on LinkedIn at this link . . .